MicrosoftDocs/bot-docs/articles/debug-bots-locally-vscode.md

 ---
 title: Debug a bot locally | Microsoft Docs
-description: Learn how to use Visual Studio Code to debug a bot built using the Bot Builder SDK.
+description: Learn how to debug bots using the debugger included in Visual Studio Code and the Bot Builder SDK for Node.js.
+This method does not require installing the Bot Framework Emulator.
 author: DeniseMak
 manager: rstand
 ms.topic: article